ZS Collection

 Exhibition of Zinaida Serebryakova in Belgorod

-On 18 December 2014, a memorial evening was held at the Belgorod Art Museum in memory of the famous Russian artist Zinaida Serebryakova, which preceded the opening of a small personal exhibition.
+On 18 December 2014, a memorial evening was held at the Belgorod Art Museum in memory of Zinaida Serebryakova, which preceded the opening of a small personal exhibition.

 "In the corner — brushes, paints, a palette and a vase with dried wheat stalks, next to them an easel and the artist’s self-portrait — the hall is ready to ‘meet’ with the artist."
 The event, part of the series "Memorial Evenings of Famous Artists," was timed to the 130th anniversary of Zinaida Serebryakova’s birth.

-The talented Russian artist, a master of painting and graphics, lived a difficult but interesting life, leaving behind a significant cultural legacy.
+The Russian artist, a master of painting and graphics, lived a difficult but rich life, leaving behind a significant cultural legacy.

-Her works have enriched the golden fund of Russian art.
+Her works have become part of the history of Russian art.

-Zinaida Serebryakova was one of the first women to enter the history of painting.
+Zinaida Serebryakova was one of the women whose work entered the history of Russian painting.

 Sometimes, to capture the moment, she had no more than 15 minutes, but later those brief sketches became vivid, beautiful canvases.